StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology_upgrade_v1_to_v2.md

 6. Restart StackState Agent V2 to apply the configuration changes.
    - The Splunk topology V2 check is now enabled on StackState Agent V2.
    - Wait for the Agent to collect data and send it to StackState.
-7. If you have other integrations configured on the StackState API-Integration Agent, start it again.

 ## See also